 The Public Works Department works with our independent lighting contractor to repair street light issues.
 Report outages by calling City Hall at 763-755-2880 and ask for Public Works.
 Or use our convenient online reporting system, Report It.

-Pot holes are patched throughout the winter and in the spring.
+Use the Coon Rapids Report It system.
+This allows you to describe the location of the pothole, submit a photo and email your request to our staff.
+You will then receive an email stating we received your report.
+Potholes are patched throughout the winter and spring.
 City staff rotate through various areas of town to get to all locations as quickly as possible.

 Map of City, County and State streets